jeamon/web-based-jobs-worker-service/README.md

 * refactor job with streaming capability to stream over multiple websockets at the same time.
 * propagate web request or api call id into jobs processing logs.
 * enforce per process resources limitations (cpu and memory usage).
+* add web and api to delete one or multiple jobs (stop if running or backup their output if done).
+* add web and api routes to fetch the global health and diagnostics of the worker service.

 ## Contribution